Reinventing the wheel

-Since the wheel works as expected and it needs no further improvement, to reinvent it would be likely a waste of time and effort.
+Since the wheel (H) works as expected and it needs no further improvement, to reinvent it would likely be a waste of time and effort.

 To reinvent the wheel is to attempt to duplicate—most likely with inferior results—a basic method that has already previously been created or optimized by others.
 The inspiration for this idiomatic metaphor is that the wheel is an ancient archetype of human ingenuity (one so profound that it continues to underlie much of modern technology).
 As it has already been invented and is not considered to have any inherent flaws, an attempt to reinvent it would add no value to it and be a waste of time, diverting the investigator's resources from possibly more worthy goals.

 Usage

 The phrase is sometimes used without derision when a person's activities might be perceived as merely reinventing the wheel when they actually possess additional value.
 For example, "reinventing the wheel" is an important tool in the instruction of complex ideas.
 Rather than providing students simply with a list of known facts and techniques and expecting them to incorporate these ideas perfectly and rapidly, the instructor instead will build up the material anew, leaving the student to work out those key steps which embody the reasoning characteristic of the field.

 "Reinventing the wheel" may be an ironic cliche – it is not clear when the wheel itself was actually invented.
 The modern "invention" of the wheel might actually be a "re-invention" of an age-old invention.
 Additionally, many different wheels featuring enhancements on existing wheels (such as the many types of available tires) are regularly developed and marketed.
 The metaphor emphasizes understanding existing solutions, but not necessarily settling for them.